Curation process: 'Blind'

 - 4.Clear Expectations and Feedback — The curation panel sets clear expectations in regards to the timeline for the review process.
 Feedback is provided to submitting artists in a concise manner to submissions that make it to curation for both go and no-go submissions.

-Submissions are batch reviewed as they come with the 3-5 day turnaround.
+Submissions are batch reviewed (up to a maximum of 3).
 Identifying information about the artist is stripped, leaving the inspiration for the work, outputs, and code.
 Threads are then created in the curation Discord to begin the review process per each submission.
 Curators should hold their initial feedback for 24 hours in a draft state within the thread before sending their comments in order for opinions to not influence other curators.

-Temperature check via output review is done in each thread, with curation members providing their first thoughts and feedback.
-Focusing on aesthetics, vision, the work relative to the marketplace, and how it is pushing boundaries.
+Temperature check via output review is done in each thread, with curation members providing their first thoughts and feedback in spoiler mode.
+Focusing on aesthetics, vision and evaluating the work relative to the gen art landscape and how it is pushing boundaries.
+Panellists are encouraged to allow 24 hours for each member to provide their initial feedback.